murtajaziad/sentence-reverser/README.md

-Sentance Reverser.
+Sentence Reverser.
 =================

 ### Description

-A basic and cool sentance reverser, based on Vanilla JavaScript.
+A basic and cool sentence reverser, based on Vanilla JavaScript.

 ---